 The Order: 1886

-How in the deep-fried beer-battered fuck do you make a game that features Nikola fucking Telsa boring?!!!
+How in the deep-fried, beer-battered blazes do you make a game that features Nikola flipping Tesla boring?!!
 The man gave us wireless electricity and death rays, and SOMEHOW, you turned him into a glorified gadget vendor with all the excitement of an orphan begging for a ha’penny.
-When the game dropped, I was hyped as a coal miner strolling down London’s redlight district, but within an hour of playing, that enthusiasm collapsed like the London Bridge.
-What the fuck is this shit?!
-How do you take steampunk, the Victornian-era, and goddamn werewolves and make it feel like watching paint dry on Charles Dickens’ saggy asshole?
-“Please Sir, may I have some more?”, “NO YOU FUCKING CAN’T!” – said The Rubbish: 1886.
+When the game dropped, I was hyped as a coal miner strolling down London’s red-light district, but within an hour of playing, that enthusiasm collapsed like the London Bridge.

-The BOREder: 1886 struts in looking sexy– dark, gritty and dripping with steampunk swagger- but once you start playing you realize it has the same charm as Tiny Tim’s empty chair on Christmas morning.
+The BOREder: 1886 struts in looking sexy — dark, gritty and dripping with steampunk swagger — but once you start playing you realize it has the same charm as Tiny Tim’s empty chair on Christmas morning.
 It dangles this rich and gorgeous atmosphere in front of you and then quickly slaps it away like the schoolmaster when you ask for more porridge.
 It’s like a show car with no engine or interior.
-It’s like a horse-and-buggy with no bloody horse!
-It’s like the developers gifted us a beautifully wrapped present, and when you opened it, there’s just a sticky note saying, “Go fuck yourself”.
+It’s like a horse-and-buggy with no flipping horse!
+It’s like the developers gifted us a beautifully wrapped present, and when you opened it, there’s just a sticky note saying, “Kindly get lost.”

 Beware, the werewolf of feeble slop,